Hornbill: Taxonomy

 Bycanistes belongs to a clade of mostly African species that also includes Ceratogymna and Tropicranus.
 Another member of this clade is the Black dwarf hornbill.
 The Black dwarf hornbill is typically classified in the genus Tockus but in this study, is a sister species to the White-crested hornbill.
 If these two species are classified in congeneric, Tropicranus becomes a junior synonym of Horizocerus, as that was one of the old names used for the Black dwarf hornbill.
 This clade also includes one Southeast Asian species, the white-crowned hornbill.

 As for the other Asian hornbill species, Buceros and Rhinoplax are each other's closest relatives, Anorrhinus is part of a clade that has Ocyceros and Anthracoceros as sister taxa, and Aceros, Rhyticeros, and Penelopides form another clade.
 However, according to this study, Aceros is polyphyletic; the rufous-headed hornbill, writhed hornbill, and wrinkled hornbill form a clade with the Sulawesi hornbill, and are in turn more closely related to Penelopides.
 These four species have been classified in a separate genus, Rhabdotorrhinus.
 Similarly, the knobbed hornbill is more closely related to Rhyticeros, leaving the rufous-necked hornbill the only member of the genus Aceros.

-Species list in taxonomic order

-This is a list of extant hornbill species, presented in taxonomic order.
-The family contains 15 genera and 59 species.